Ian lashes South Carolina as Florida surveys devastation

 Hours after weakening to a tropical storm while crossing the Florida peninsula, Ian regained strength Thursday evening over the Atlantic.
 Ian made landfall in South Carolina with maximum sustained winds of 85 mph (140 kph).
 When it hit Florida’s Gulf Coast on Wednesday, it was a powerful Category 4 hurricane with 150 mph (240 kph).

-After the heaviest of the rainfall blew through Charleston, Will Shalosky was checking out a large elm tree in front of his house that had fallen across his downtown street.
+After the heaviest of the rainfall blew through Charleston, Will Shalosky examined a large elm tree in front of his house that had fallen across his downtown street.
 He noted the damage could have been much worse.

 “If this tree has fallen a different way, it would be in our house,” Shalosky said.
 “It’s pretty scary, pretty jarring.”